pasiorovuo/burpai-mitmproxy/README.md

 - `url`: The URL for the AI backend.
 This expects to be the full URL to an OpenAI-compatible `/v1/chat/completions` API.
 - `api_key`: The Open AI compatible API key
+- `save_dir`: Optional directory where completed flows are stored as one text file per flow.
+The directory is created if needed.
 - `debug`: Whether to enable debug.
 In debug mode the proxy will output all original and modified requests and their responses.
 Additionally, the proxy will forward the requests that it is unable to handle to the Burp AI backend